-The Faculty of Arts is committed to ensuring all students; faculty and staff are able to study and work in an environment safe and free of discrimination and harassment.
+The Faculty of Arts is committed to ensuring all students; faculty and staff are able to study and work in an environment that is safe and free from discrimination and harassment.
 It does not tolerate behaviour that undermines that environment.
-The Department urges anyone who feels this policy has been or is being violated to:
+The Department urges anyone who feels that this policy has been or is being violated to:

-- Discuss the matter with the person whose behaviour is causing concern; or - If that discussion is unsatisfactory, or there is concern that directs discussion is inappropriate or threatening, discuss it with the Chair of the Department.
-For additional advice or assistance regarding this policy you may contact the student ombudservice (http://www.ombudservice.ualberta.ca/).

-Information about the University of Alberta Discrimination and Harassment Policy and Procedures is described in UAPPOL at http://policiesonline.ualberta.ca/PoliciesProcedures/Pages/DispPol.aspx?PID=110
+- Discuss the matter with the person whose behaviour is causing concern; or - If that discussion is unsatisfactory, or there is concern that directs discussion is inappropriate or threatening discuss it with the Chair of the Department.
+For additional advice or assistance regarding this policy you may contact the Office of the Student Ombuds.
+Information about the University of Alberta Discrimination and Harassment Policy and Procedures is described in UAPPOL.